tigerplush/runaway_zeppelin_2/runaway_zeppelin_design/NPC.md

 There is two types of NPCs: [[#Crew Members]] and [[#Passengers]].
 # Crew Members
 Crew members are more resilient than passengers.
 They loose [[Morale]] slower and are accustomed to uncomfortable living.
 They only need a bunk bed and a sea sack.
 They also don't loose morale when living on rations.
+Crew Members are assigned to different shifts and the player can reassign them to different shifts.
+Engineers need to be available round the clock.
+Cooks only need to be active during the day.
+A helmsman needs to be active whenever the player wants to move the zeppelin.
 # Passengers
 Passengers need a bed in a cabin and access to their luggage.
 They need three square meals a day and quickly loose morale when inconvenienced.
 Some passengers have day [[#Jobs]] that can be utilized in [[Event]]s.
 # Needs